-Statistics collected by NETL show that more than 133,000 games have been played since 2015.
-Each year, from March to June, the exhibit is in almost constant use and entertains approximately 1,500 kids per day.
+Statistics collected by NETL show that more than 206,000 games have been played since 2015.
+The Energy Zone remains popular with visitors of all ages year-round, and especially with field trip visits from March to June, when the exhibit is in almost constant use and entertains approximately 1,500 students per day.